prdpx7/stock-alert/readme.md

 # stock-alert
-> get NIFTY price on cli or desktop notification
+> A Node API (and a CLI) for Live notification on NIFTY, SENSEX, NASDAQ, DOWJONES Indices.

 ## Installation
 ```